 I use prepared experimental painted and printed papers that create an unusual palette of textures and colours, these materials throw up unexpected pathways into the work.
 When applied, they take on a life of their own, creating a new order, an equivalence, which invariably develops its own dynamic aesthetic beyond the initial photograph, often more abstract, but beating to the time of the initial idea.

 I continue to develop and experiment with ideas; each new work is almost like re-learning everything from scratch!

 The sculptures could be described as "transfigurations" of objects lost then found.
 The works evolve either through initial aesthetic responses to the dynamics of individual pieces, which are then assembled and take on a new life and meaning.

-Colour is an essential part of my sculptures, using waxes and pure pigment, and latterly applied collaged papers, found and pre-prepared: the works become three dimensional paintings.
+Colour is an essential part of my sculptures, using waxes and pure pigment, as well as pre-prepared papers, the works become three dimensional paintings.

 From her opening remarks at

 “Capturing the Light” Custom House Studios, Westport 2019

 • Jewel like, unsentimental, vital, accomplished and confident it sings with excitement.